On this page

 Novel applications of measurement techniques to solve industrial ‘challenges’

 This could mean working collaboratively with industry and researchers from a diverse range of fields.
-This can include:
+This could include:

 - computer science